 Why You Should Get Only One Report at a Time

 Although the credit reports are free, you can only get one report per year from each credit bureau.
-A strategy to help you monitor your credit more evenly is to order only one credit report at a time, wait 4 months, then order a new credit report from another bureau.
+A strategy to help you monitor your credit more evenly throughout the year is to order only one credit report at a time, wait 4 months, then order a new credit report from another bureau.
 For example, you can use the following pattern:

 That was easy wasn’t it?
 Now you can sit down and review your credit report at your own pace.
 Additionally, you can also check your credit score for free and take actions to improve your credit score.

-More Ways to Check Your Credit Reports
+Another Way to Check Your Credit Reports

 Pinyo is the owner of Moolanomy Personal Finance and a Realtor® licensed in Virginia and Maryland.
 Over the past 20 years, Pinyo has enjoyed a diverse career as an investor, entrepreneur, business executive, educator, financial literacy author, and Realtor®.